 California has recently expanded the family and medical leave rights available to families in the state.
 Now, more employees can have the time that they need for more reasons than were available to them in the past.
 This law even now applies to nearly all small businesses.

-Another area where SB 1383 broadened existing law is in a situation when both parents worked for one employer.
+Another area where the law changed is in a situation when both parents worked for one employer.
 Previously, the law only required one 12-week leave period for both parents.
 Now, the employer must give each parent the ability to take up to 12 weeks to care for the child.

 Since protections are now extended to employees of small businesses, there is a chance that these companies may not understand the law.
 They could still refuse to honor an employee’s legitimate and legally protected request for time away from work.
 When that happens, the worker will need an attorney.
 The hope is that an attorney could resolve the problem informally, but litigation is an option.
 Employees have the right to sue if they face any type of retaliation for violations of the California Family Rights Act.

 We expect there to be more legal issues surrounding family leave as the law now applies to many more businesses.
 Contact the attorneys at Minnis & Smallets with any issues surrounding the CFRA or the FMLA.
 Workers whose rights are being violated by an employer breaking the law can fight back.

 If you are looking for advice or representation, please contact us today using the form below and we will promptly respond to your inquiry.